RockefellerArchiveCenter/iiif-image-scripts/README.md

 without installing dependencies locally.

 First, copy the example config file ([local_settings.cfg.example](local_settings.cfg.example)) and create a new file named `local_settings.cfg`.

 Then build the image:

     $ docker build . -t iiif-pipeline

-Then run the container, mounting any local directories you need access to, and entering the container in interactive mode.
-For example, the command above will mount /local_files/ on your local machine to /source_files in the running container:
+You can then run the pipeline, mounting any local directories you need access to.
+For example, the command above will mount `/local_files/` on your local machine to `/source_files/` in the running container and then execute `iiif_pipeline.py`:

-    $ docker run -it -v /local_files:/source_files iiif-pipeline /bin/bash
+    $ docker run -v /local_files:/source_files iiif-pipeline python /source_files

-That will get you a bash command prompt, at which point you can execute the scripts, for example:

-    $ python iiif-pipeline.py /source_files

 ## Requirements